cxovrika/tools-doc/README.md

 # tools-doc
-A place where I add mini-documentations and some references about tools that I've used.
+A place where I add mini-documentations and some references/notes about tools that I've used.